solettaproject/soletta/doc/js-spec/gpio.md

     console.log("Could not open GPIO pin 3 for writing.");
   });

-  // Open pin 1 as input, with interrupts and no polling (the default settings). gpio.open({ pin: 1, direction: "in" })
-  .then((pin) => {
+  // Open pin A1 as input, with interrupts and no polling (the default settings). gpio.open({ name: 'A1', direction: "in" }) .then((pin) => {
      pin.onchange = function(event) {
          console.log("GPIO pin " + pin.pin " value changed to " + event.value);
      };
-      console.log("Observing GPIO pin 1 changes.");
+      console.log("Observing GPIO pin A1 changes.");
   });

   // Open pin 2 as input, with polling only, with listener.